 - Pinch of cayenne

 - 1 onion, chopped

 For the pineapple and avocado salsa:

-1 head of Boston lettuce, separated into individual leaves, for serving (optional)
+- 1 head of butter or Boston lettuce, separated into individual leaves, for serving (optional)

 - To make the carnitas, mix together oregano, cumin, garlic powder, cayenne, salt, pepper, and olive oil in a small bowl.
 Rinse the pork and pat it dry, then rub it all over with the spice mixture.
 Place the pork in the slow cooker and top with the onion, orange juice, and lemon or lime juice.
 Place the orange halves in the slow cooker as well.
 Cook on low for 8-10 hours, or until the meat is tender and falls apart easily.

 - When the pork is ready, preheat the broiler.
 Remove the pork from the slow cooker, discarding the orange halves and onion.
 Use two forks to separate the meat from the bones and excess fat, and tear the meat into bit-size pieces.
 Place the meat on a foil-lined baking sheet, spoon about 1/4 cup of the liquid from the slow cooker evenly onto the meat, and broil until browned on top and crispy around the edges, about 3-5 minutes.
 Season with additional salt and pepper to taste.

 - To make the salsa, mix together all ingredients except the avocado in a medium bowl.
 Add the avocado and stir gently to combine.